nextcloud/documentation/admin_manual/maintenance/upgrade.rst

 unsupported, and you'll likely experience unpredictable results.
 It is best to install all upgrades and updates in order.

-.. note:: If you installed ownCloud from your Linux distribution repositories using your package manager, then it is best to update/upgrade ownCloud using your package manager and staying in sync with your distro updates, rather than using the Updater app or upgrading manually.
+.. note:: If you installed ownCloud from
+   `openSUSE Build Service <http://software.opensuse.org/download.html?project=isv:ownCloud:community&package=owncloud>`_, or from your Linux distribution repositories using your package manager, then it is best to update/upgrade ownCloud using your package manager rather than using the Updater app or upgrading manually.
 You should still maintain regular backups (see :doc:`backup`), and make a backup before every update/upgrade.

 Manual Upgrade Procedure
 ------------------------